Faculty & Staff

 Prior to joining UMass, Elora held appointments at the Gender Resource Center, and the Rural Development Program in BRAC (1996 - 1997), and the Education, Knowledge and Religion Program at the Ford Foundation, New York (2000 - 2004).
 She also served as a feature writer for the Daily Star in Bangladesh.

-Women in Global Perspectives
+Gender in Global Context

 Introduction to Human Rights

-Transnational Feminisms (Honors Program)
+Transnational Feminisms (Honors College)